ronancpl/HeavenMS/docs/feature_list.md

 * Enhanced AP auto-assigner: exactly matches AP with the needed for the player's current level, surplus assigned to the primary attribute.
 * Enhanced inventory check: free slots on inventory smartly fetched on demand.
 * Enhanced auto-loot handler: optimized the brute-force checks for some cash items on the player equipped inventory at every requisition.
+* Added players-appointed bestsellers item ranking system for Owl of Minerva and Cash Shop.
 * Tweaked pet/mount hunger: calculations for fullness/tiredness takes active time of the subject into account.
 * Consistent experience and meso gain system.
 * NPC crafters (equips, plates/jewels, etc) now won't take items freely if the requirement conditions are not properly met.